thelastoutpostworkshop/ESP32-C6-LCD-1.47_video_player/README.md

 ## 🎬 How to Use These FFmpeg Commands

-Each of the following commands generates a `.mjpeg` file — a Motion JPEG video format — from an input `.mp4` video, optimized for use in frame-by-frame playback.
+Each of the following commands generates a `.mjpeg` file — a Motion JPEG video format — from an input `.mp4` video, optimized for use in frame-by-frame playback with an SD card reader.

 Make sure you have [FFmpeg](https://ffmpeg.org/download.html) installed and accessible from your terminal or command prompt.